JasonThomasData/RESTful_api/README.md

 - Allows a third-party user with a valid api_key to submit data and retrieve data from the API.
 - Returns a json object with the data to the client.

 This is RESTful in the sense it does not need a client state: state is handled with a query string.
 This API is modular in design and is scalable.
 This uses a production-ready database, postgreSQL.

+The principles outlined in [this tutorial](http://www.tutorialspoint.com/restful/restful_statelessness.htm) are addressed.

 This interface is self-explanatory: at no point in the process of formatting a query string should the user not receive feedback.